franck-chester/franck-chester.github.io/_posts/2021-11-10-Terraform CDK part 2.md

 ## Refactor the code

 So far, we have not really leveraged the move from HCL to a strongly typed language (typescript).

 Let's do that now - group related resources in their own functions, and start using self-descriptive names for functions and variables to make it all easier to understand.

-And while we are at it, mostly for the fun of it, because strictly speaking we have no need for it yet, let's add some logic to enable us to define multiple methods on an resource, not just POST, but GET, PUT and DELETE as well, to cover all aspects of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)
+And, while we are at it, mostly for the fun of it, because strictly speaking we have no need for it yet, let's add some logic to enable us to define multiple methods on an resource, not just POST, but GET, PUT and DELETE as well, to cover all aspects of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)

 For example: